 - Staff a Keiki Corner, where children can participate on build day, developed to encourage STEAM education and an interest in what architects, engineers, and builders do.

 Membership in the Canstruction® Committee is open to all AIA Honolulu members and community partners.
 The committee generally meets monthly from February through September, with additional meetings as Build Day draws closer.
 Build Day is typically a Saturday in September, and DeCanstruction is often the Sunday a week following.

-All active AIA Honolulu members are welcome to attend our upcoming committee meetings.
+All active AIA Honolulu members, including allied members, are welcome to attend our upcoming committee meetings.
 Go to our web calendar to see when the next one is taking place.

 The Design Awards Committee administers the Chapter’s annual Design Awards which recognizes exceptional design work of AIA Honolulu members.
 In addition to the professional juried and popular choice awards categories, the program also includes the Student Design Awards.
 The Design Awards encourage public recognition of design excellence as the award winners are published in Hawaii Business Magazine each year.
 The People's Choice Award engages the public as they vote for their favorite entry.
 The program serves as one of the larger networking events of the year for the Chapter.

 - Determine the requirements for entry and parameters for judging.

 - Assemble a panel of jurors for judging of the professional and student categories.

 - Assist administrative staff in planning the Awards Banquet/Ceremony to recognize award winners.

 History of the AIA Honolulu Design Awards